Man Killed In North Hollywood Hit-And-Run

 NORTH HOLLYWOOD (CBSLA) — A man in his 40s died Wednesday evening after being struck by a hit-and-run driver in North Hollywood.

-According to the Los Angeles Police Department, the crash happened at about 6:50 p.m. at the intersection of Lankershim Boulevard and Stagg Street.READ MORE: Vanessa Bryant Names 4 LASD Deputies Accused Of Sharing Photos From Kobe Bryant Crash Site In Lawsuit
+According to the Los Angeles Police Department, the crash happened at about 6:50 p.m. at the intersection of Lankershim Boulevard and Stagg Street.READ MORE: $10K Reward Offered To Catch Killer Of Benedict College Football Player Rodney Donaldson Jr.

 The man, whose identity was not immediately released, died at the scene.
-Police did not provide a description of the suspect vehicle.READ MORE: Council Committee Reviews Report On LAPD Mishandling Of George Floyd Protests
+Police did not provide a description of the suspect vehicle.READ MORE: Man Charged For Stealing Chicken At Gunpoint From Roscoe’s In Pasadena

-Investigators remained at the scene late into the night for the investigation, with southbound traffic on Lankershim stopped between Staff and Strathern streets.MORE NEWS: 8 Killed In Atlanta-Area Spa Shootings
+Investigators remained at the scene late into the night for the investigation, with southbound traffic on Lankershim stopped between Staff and Strathern streets.MORE NEWS: FDA Warns Against Consuming Real Water-Brand Alkaline Water After 5 Nevada Children, Infants Suffer Acute Liver Failure

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)